rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 If mobilisation is poor, Mozobil is used to help collect blood stem cells from the patient, for collection, storage and reintroduction (transplantation),

-- In adults who have lymphoma (a cancer of the white blood cells) or multiple myeloma (a cancer that affects plasma cells in the bone marrow).
+- x In adults who have lymphoma (a cancer of the white blood cells) or multiple myeloma (a cancer that affects plasma cells in the bone marrow).
-- In children age 1 to less than 18 years of age with lymphoma or solid tumours.
+- x In children age 1 to less than 18 years of age with lymphoma or solid tumours.

 ## 2. What you need to know before you use Mozobil

 ## Do not use Mozobil

-- if you are allergic to plerixafor or any of the other ingredients of this medicine (listed in section 6).
+- x if you are allergic to plerixafor or any of the other ingredients of this medicine (listed in section 6).

 ## Warnings and precautions